Health Care Professional Information

 Bottom Line: Oleandrin can inhibit the growth of some cancer cells, but it has yet to be shown to be an effective cancer treatment.

 Oleandrin is an extract from the plant, Nerium oleander, which contains substances that are similar to the active chemical found in the heart medication, digoxin.
 In the laboratory, Anvirzel™, a brand of oleandrin, is able to suppress growth and cause cell death in certain cancer cell lines.
 It also has been seen to increase the sensitivity of prostate cancer cell lines to radiation therapy.
 However, it is unclear whether these effects occur in the human body.
-Oleandrin has also been used to treat heart disease, HIV, and hepatitis.
+Oleandrin has also been used to treat heart disease, AIDS, and hepatitis.

 - To treat cancer